For the Parents

 For the majority of children, parents form the first role model and the first inspiration, and usually this is to be encouraged.
 As the child grows up, there will be more outside influences on their development, but their family will still shape who and what inspires.
 The parents also have a key role to play in helping their child define their ambitions in life.

-The Foundation therefore would like to help the parents of the pupils at Rowdown to better understand the importance of developing a child’s motivation from an early age.
-This includes ensuring every child makes the best of the opportunities whilst at Rowdown Primary School, whether academic, extra-curricular or simply growing their character and personality.
+The Foundation therefore would like to help the parents of New Addington children to better understand the importance of developing a child’s motivation from an early age.
+This includes ensuring every child makes the best of the opportunities whilst at their primary school, whether academic, extra-curricular or simply growing their character and personality.

-Historically, Rowdown has found it difficult to attract more than a handful of parents into school to take part in learning activities alongside their children.
+Historically, Rowdown and other schools have found it difficult to attract more than a handful of parents into school to take part in learning activities alongside their children.
 The school has organised reading, cooking and other activities but these have not been as well attended by parents as they would hope.

 The Foundation can fund activities at the school – whether as part of the school day or afterwards or at weekends – that are tailored towards making you, the parent, feel a part of your son or daughter’s education.
 We will be discussing with the leadership team on the what, how and when of getting more of you helping and encouraging your child to learn, so check our News page regularly for more details.
 We are sure the school will also let you know what’s going on so check their website, newsletter or ask at reception.